 Based on data analyses that were the core of this self-study, we have identified five major recommendations.
-These recommendations were developed by the Steering Committee, and have been endorsed by the Board of Trustees {endorsement pending}.
-Three of the recommendations correlate to items identified, but not yet completed, in the 2009-2014 Strategic Plan.
-Two others are do not appear in the current Strategic Plan, but rise to the level important priorities for the administration and the entire college community.
+These recommendations were developed by the Steering Committee, and have been endorsed by the Board of Trustees.
+Three of the recommendations correlate to items identified, but not yet completed, in the Strategic Plan 2009-2014.
+Two others do not appear in the current Strategic Plan, but rise to the level of important priorities for the administration and the entire College community.